VladimirK2/kzm-tools/tafcj-doc.md

 - 63 Only one set of IF/THEN/ELSE allowed
 - 64 IF: THEN missing
 - 65 IF: ELSE missing
+- 66 Macro names should be surrounded by non-alpha/digit symbols, e.g. {} or //

 ## stdmacros